zuzOup/Codecademy/README.md

 #### HTML + CSSS projects

 - **Dasmoto's Arts & Crafts:**  My very first project focused on building a simple website according to the provided design spec.
+- **Tea Cozy:** A website for a fictional café with more complex CSS styling and jump links.

 #### JavaScript projects